arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-2.md

 Assert.Equal("I'm a side effect!", File.ReadAllText("output.txt"));
 ```

-`CalculateWithSideEffect()` is pure.
-Of course: we are cheating!
+Something is not quite correct.
+Sure, `CalculateWithSideEffect()` is pure, but only because we are cheating.
 The side effect hasn't been executed at all.
-The last `Assert` would fail.
+Indded, the last `Assert` fails.
 Even worse: this code won't even compile.
 See the problem?
 The result we get from `CalculateWithSideEffect()` is not an `int` anymore, so it cannot be compared with `3`.

 Addding insult to injury, our freshely brewed `CalculateWithSideEffect` does not compose.